GuilhermeRSK/BappDownload/README.md

 ## Description
 This Python script was designed to download Burp Suite extensions

-To run this script, the following prerequisites must be met:

 ## Prerequisites

 To run this script, the following prerequisites must be met: